frickeln/frickeln.github.io/_posts/2018-11-01-onyx-oscii-bot-bsc2000.md

 ---
 ![fader animation](https://raw.githubusercontent.com/frickeln/frickeln.github.io/master/_posts/fader_bcf.gif)

-I made an oscii-bot script that lets you control the main playback faders in Onyx using a BCF2000.

 ### What can be controlled?
 With this script you can control the first 8 main playback faders, their flash buttons and select buttons.
 Additionally you can switch playback banks and control the rate belts.